Sahiep/aml-hands-on-lab/labs/1_concepts/concepts.md

 ### Objectives

-In the following exercise you will learn about the kex concepts of the AzureML Service:
+In the following exercise you will learn about the key concepts of the AzureML Service:
 - Compute Targtes
     - Compute Cluster
     - Compute Instances